P2T: Pyramid Pooling Transformer for Scene Understanding: Methodology

 \subsection{Overview}

 The overall architecture of P2T is illustrated in~\figref{fig:pipeline}.
-With a natural color image as input, P2T first splits it into $\frac{H}{4}\times\frac{W}{4}$ patches, each of which is flattened to 48 ($4\times 4\times 3$) elements.
+With a natural color image as input, P2T first splits it into $\frac{H}{4}\times\frac{W}{4}$ patches, each flattened to 48 ($4\times 4\times 3$) elements.
 Following \cite{wang2021pyramid}, we feed these flattened patches to a patch embedding module, which consists of a linear projection layer followed by the addition with a learnable positional encoding.
 The patch embedding module will expand the feature dimension from 48 to $C_1$.
 Then, we stack the proposed pyramid pooling transformer blocks that will be introduced in \secref{sec:p2t}.
 The whole network can be divided into four stages with feature dimensions of $C_i$ $(i=\{1,2,3,4\})$, respectively.
 Between every two stages, each $2\times 2$ patch group is concatenated and linearly projected from $4\times C_i$ to $C_{i+1}$ dimension ($i=\{1,2,3\}$).
 In this way, the scales of four stages become $\frac{H}{4}\times\frac{W}{4}$, $\frac{H}{8}\times\frac{W}{8}$, $\frac{H}{16}\times\frac{W}{16}$, and $\frac{H}{32}\times\frac{W}{32}$, respectively.
 From four stages, we can derive four feature representations $\{\mathbf{B}_1, \mathbf{B}_2, \mathbf{B}_3, \mathbf{B}_4\}$, respectively.
-For image classification, only $\mathbf{B}_4$ will be used for final prediction; while for downstream scene understanding tasks, all pyramid features can be utilized.
+Only $\mathbf{B}_4$ will be used for final prediction for image classification, while all pyramid features can be utilized for downstream scene understanding tasks.

 [1]{ } [1]{$\left[\splitcell{#1}\right]$}